Skip to main content

 Can I claim a home office deduction if I split time between an office and telehealth?

 It depends on whether the home office qualifies as your principal place of business under IRC Section 280A(c)(1).
 If you're primarily telehealth (60%+ of sessions from home) with a small rented office, you likely qualify.
 If you're 90% in-person at a rented office and only occasionally see telehealth clients from home, you likely do not.
 The home office can also qualify if it's used exclusively for administrative tasks (billing, clinical notes, scheduling) and you have no other fixed location for those duties.
 The space must meet both exclusive-use and regular-use tests.
 Two calculation methods: simplified ($5 per square foot, max 300 sq ft = $1,500) or actual expenses (business-use percentage applied to rent/mortgage interest, utilities, insurance, depreciation via Form 8829).
-S-Corp owners should use an accountable plan for reimbursement rather than claiming the deduction personally.
+S-Corp owners cannot claim the home office deduction personally, the S-Corp must reimburse them under an accountable plan.
+An accountable plan requires adequate documentation, business connection, and return of excess amounts within a reasonable period.

 What is the BAIT election and should my therapy S-Corp use it?